 After School Activities

 Interested in participating in an After School activity?
 Check out the PIER – People Involved in Enrichment and Recreation – and get involved at MVH.
-CLICK HERE for a monthly calendar of clubs and activities
+Visit the PIER page here!

 Club members have commented that the reason they enjoy Anime club is that everyone is friendly and gets along, which makes the club more fun.
 They play games featuring their favorite characters, watch movies and draw.